 Example 3 – Drop a synonym with a schema

 This will drop the synonym emp that exists in the hr schema.

 How to Find All Synonyms In the Database

 So you’ve created some synonyms, or your database already has some.
-How can you find out more information about them?
+How can you check the synonyms in Oracle?
 How do you know if a synonym is public or private?

 - all_synonyms: View synonyms available to the current user.